 \section{Method}

-Given a set of attributes $B \triangleq \left \{gender, glasses, \cdots \right \}$, we wish to find a set of latent vectors for each attribute $b_i \in B$ such that editing along those vectors results in changes in the associated attribute.
-Different directions in each set are responsible for distinct visual semantics.
-For the purpose of disentanglement we would like each set to only affect its corresponding attribute.
+Given a set of attributes, $B \triangleq \left \{gender, glasses, \cdots \right \}$, we aim to find a subspace for each attribute $b_i \in B$ so that editing within this subspace leads to changes in the associated attribute $b_i$.
+Different directions in each subspace are responsible for distinct visual semantics.
+To achieve disentanglement, we desire that each subspace solely influences its respective attribute.

-Some attributes such as glasses and age have been found to be correlated with each other\cite{shen2020interfacegan}.
-Disentangling such attributes makes the editing task more challenging.
-To overcome this problem, our model attempts to decompose the latent space $\mathcal{W^+}$ into multiple orthogonal subspaces each of which is associated with a single attribute.
-This action has two main implications.
-To start with, editing within a subspace allows for multifaceted edits of a single attribute.
-Second, it allows changing a particular facial attribute without impacting others.
+Certain attributes, such as glasses and age, have been observed to correlate with each other\cite{shen2020interfacegan}, making disentangled editing challenging.
+To overcome this problem, our model seeks to decompose the latent space $\mathcal{W^+}$ into multiple orthogonal subspaces each of which is associated with a single attribute.
+This requirement has two main outcomes.
+Firstly, editing within a subspace facilitates multi-directional edits of a single attribute.
+Secondly, the orthogonality ensures that altering a specific facial attribute doesn't affect other attributes.